Canadian oil-producing province Alberta triples deficit estimate to C$24.2 billion

-WINNIPEG, Manitoba (Reuters) - The Canadian province of Alberta, blindsided by a revenue crash due to pandemic lockdowns and lower oil prices, tripled its deficit estimate for the current fiscal year to C$24.2 billion ($18.41 billion) from C$7.3 billion previously.
+WINNIPEG, Manitoba (Reuters) - The Canadian province of Alberta, blindsided by a revenue crash due to pandemic lockdowns and lower oil prices, tripled its deficit estimate for the current fiscal year on Thursday to C$24.2 billion ($18.41 billion), from C$7.3 billion previously.

-Right-leaning Premier Jason Kenney had warned this week that Alberta would run a record-high deficit.
+Right-leaning Premier Jason Kenney had warned this week of a record-high deficit.

-The province is usually one of Canada’s wealthiest, but its reliance on energy revenues left it vulnerable this year when the pandemic triggered a drastic global reduction in air and road travel.
+The province is usually one of Canada’s wealthiest, but its reliance on energy revenues left it vulnerable when the COVID-19 pandemic triggered a drastic global reduction in air and road travel.

 “These numbers are incredibly sobering to all of us,” said Finance Minister Travis Toews.
 “We are facing the most significant economic challenge of our generation.”